DL2MF/DV4MF2-language-support/README.md

 - en-GB*- English    (build-in + language file)
 - en-US - English US (build-in + language file)-
 - de-DE - German     (build-in + language file)
+- da-DK - Dansk      tnx to Svend, OZ1EKD   - NEW!
 - fr-FR - Francais   tnx to Frederic, F4EED
 - it-IT - Italiano   tnx to Franco, HB9OAB
 - es-ES - Espaniol   tnx to Iñigo, EA2CQ
+- nl-NL - Nederlands tnx to Rudy, PD0ZRY and Walter, PD2WGN
+- nl-BE - Flemisch   tnx to Bas, ON2HB
+- nb-NO - Norsk      tnx to Gaute, LB6YD
 - pt-PT - Português  tnx to José, CT1JIB
-- nl-NL - Nederlands tnx to Rudy, PD0ZRY and Walter, PD2WGN
-- nl-BE - Flemisch   tnx to Bas, ON2HB    - NEW!
 - sv-SE - Swedish    tnx to Johan, SM0TSC
-- nb-NO - Norsk      tnx to Gaute, LB6YD
 - us-ER - User       a template available to create your own language

 *to use one of this language please try V2.0.0.10 (with old language file format) or upgrade to V2.0.0.12 when available, english also available as built-in language, rename or delete /languages folder to use built-in languages!